symfony/symfony-docs/book/controller.rst

 For convenience, Symfony comes with an optional base :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller` class.
-If you extend it, this wont change anything about how your controller works, but you'll get access to a number of **helper methods** and the **service container** (see :ref:`controller-accessing-services`): an array-like object that gives you access to every useful object in the
+If you extend it, this won't change anything about how your controller works, but you'll get access to a number of **helper methods** and the **service container** (see :ref:`controller-accessing-services`): an array-like object that gives you access to every useful object in the